 Session by Lincoln Lounsbury

 'flat sheet of metal' - successful session predicting Syracuse would beat Boston College in the football game between these two teams on 11/28/2015.
 Syracuse won 20-17 with a last-second field goal.
 Unlike the extensive detail that is a desirable product of a good Remote Viewing session, an Associative Remote Viewing session only requires enough information to distinguish one image from another.
 A sketch of the entire bus here, for example, would have been of no more value than 'flat sheet of metal.'
-In fact, attempts to psychically access and sketch superfluous information have a severely negative impact on success.
+In fact, any practice of associative remote viewing that even tolerates, much less promotes, attempts to psychically access and sketch superfluous information will actually doom the associative remote viewer to long-term failure.

 AN INTERNET SEARCH on the topic of Remote Viewing will locate impressive reports of Project Star Gate's success as well as the names and colorful stories of the Father of Remote Viewing, Ingo Swann, and the esteemed Stanford Research Institute scientists Hal Puthoff and Russell Targ who worked with Swann.
 This group initially developed Remote Viewing technology prior to the CIA learning of its existence and rolling out the welcome mat.